 You may have seen grapeseed oil in hair and skin products, but its medicinal properties are just as useful in cooking.
-It has a simple, nonexistent taste that doesn't overpower other ingredients and is generally less expensive than EVOO.
-Make sure when buying grapeseed oil for culinary application that it's clearly labeled food grade.
-(You don't want to accidentally eat a hair mask full of chemicals!)
+It has a simple, nonexistent taste that doesn’t overpower other ingredients and is generally less expensive than EVOO.
+Make sure when buying grapeseed oil for culinary application that it’s clearly labeled food grade.
+(You don’t want to accidentally eat a hair mask full of chemicals!)
 This is a great source of essential fatty acids and vitamin C. But make sure to consume in moderation because it also contains a high amount of omega-6s that can increase inflammation and cause weight gain.
-Discover similar foods in 20 Healthy Foods You Better Eat in Moderation!

 How to Cook With It: Grapeseed oil has a very high smoking point that can be utilized with any type of cooking— sauteing, frying, roasting, searing and can be a great addition to a marinade or vinaigrette.
 Caramelize onions and mushrooms in grapeseed oil to get a sweet side dish.

 Peanut oil has a bold nutty-sweet taste that is high in calories but low in saturated fats.
-It's made up of mostly monounsaturated fatty acid content that actually helps lower bad cholesterol and up the good cholesterol.
-Don't go too heavy on this stuff, though; it's high in omega-6's and can mess up the omega 3:6 ratio, causing health problems.
+It’s made up of mostly monounsaturated fatty acid content that actually helps lower bad cholesterol and up the good cholesterol.
+Don’t go too heavy on this cooking oil, though; it’s high in omega-6’s and can mess up the omega 3:6 ratio, causing health problems.
 Stick with the unrefined, cold-pressed versions as opposed to the commercial peanut oils you typically find in grocery stores and fast food joints that are refined, bleached and deodorized.
 The price might be higher, but your health with thank you later.